unikraft/eurosys21-artifacts/experiments/fig_20_compare-9pfs/README.md

 ### Further information about the VM

 The VM has been created from a linux kernel 4.15.0-96-generic.
 We didn't patch or modify the kernel code.
-We just added some a 9pfs mount point (`test`) which allows to share data between host and the guest.
+We just added a 9pfs mount point (`test`) which allows to share data between the host and the guest.